MissValeska/CSE-115A-GeneSearcher/README.md

 # CSE-115A-GeneSearcher
 GeneSearcher allows the user discover information about themselves, based on their genetic data, using open resources.
 This is a class project for CSE 115A Intro to Software Engineering.

-Users are able to input a text file containing their genetic information (these files are commonly available from commercial DNA testing services such as 23AndMe) then the program automatically process their genotype and check it's own dataset for entries matching the users particular genotype that might have interesting information.
-It then creates simple report based on it's findings wich are presented to the user.
+Users are able to input a text file containing their genetic information (these files are commonly available from commercial DNA testing services such as 23AndMe) then the program automatically processes their genotype and checks it's own dataset for entries matching the users particular genotype that might have interesting information.
+It then creates simple report based on it's findings which are presented to the user.

 ## Usage
 ### MacOS